 Failure to comply will result in a fine in accordance with the Fines Tariff.

 (B) At the close of each Competition awards may be made to the winners and runners-up if the funds of the Competition permit.

 ALTERATION TO RULES

-Notice of proposed alterations to be considered at the AGM shall be submitted to the Secretary by 14th February in each year.
-The proposals, together with any proposals by the Management Committee, shall be circulated to the Clubs by 21st April and any amendments thereto shall be submitted to the Secretary by 5th May.
-The proposals and proposed amendments thereto shall be circulated to Clubs with the notice of the AGM.
+(B) Notice of proposed alterations to be considered at the AGM shall be submitted to the Secretary by 14th February in each year.
+The proposals, together with any proposals by the Management Committee, shall be circulated to the Clubs by 21st April and any amendments to these proposals shall be submitted to the Secretary by 5th May.
+The proposals and proposed amendments to these proposals shall be circulated to Clubs with the notice of the AGM.
 A proposal to change a Rule shall be carried if a majority of those present, entitled to vote and voting are in favour.